 The Court on the Judiciary

 Under Rule 5.1(a) of the Rules of the Court on the Judiciary, a complaint filed in the Court on the Judiciary is referred in the first instance to the Chief Justice for review.
-Under Rule 5.1(b), the Chief Justice may decline to refer to a Panel of the Preliminary Investigatory Committee, and may dismiss by written order any complaint that fails to comply with Rule 5 or that, upon consideration of its contents and the attachments required by Rule 5(a), is (1) frivolous, (2) lacking in good faith, (3) based upon a litigant’s disagreement with the ruling of a judge, or (4) is properly a matter subject to appellate review.
+Under Rule 5.1(b), the Chief Justice, with the unanimous agreement of a panel of the Supreme Court, may decline to refer to a Panel of the Preliminary Investigatory Committee, and may dismiss by written order any complaint that fails to comply with Rule 5 or that, upon consideration of its contents and the attachments required by Rule 5(a), is (1) frivolous, (2) lacking in good faith, (3) based upon a litigant’s disagreement with the ruling of a judge, or (4) is properly a matter subject to appellate review.

 Complaints Dismissed after Preliminary Investigation